SurrealPartisan/shiofaioth/README.md

 | Instrumental | -p     |

 The cases are used as follows:
-* **Nominative**: used for the subject of a sentence, and often for a predicative.
+* **Nominative**: Used for the subject of a sentence, and often for a predicative.
   * Example 1 (subject): "*Dai uicieteir* xae-bailei-duei.", "The teacher is dancing."
   * Example 2 (predicative): "Mie xae-ecoi-duei *hui peib*", "I am a non-binary person."
+* **Genitive** Used for class 1 possession, either in adjectival form with the postposition "ki" or independently (usually as a predicative) without it.
+  * Example 1 (adjectival form): "dei haumeir *duic raiboudeir-ki*", "the hammer of the worker"
+  * Example 2 (independent form): "Dei leip xae-ecoi-duei *duic kouofeiteir*.", "The bread is the cook's."
+* **Accusative**: Used for the direct object and with postpositions "four" ("for") and "koaxein" ("against" in the non-physical sense).
+  * Example 1 (direct object): "Hai toroic xae-baisen-xoai *hain poulais*.", "a tortoise bites a cop (defiantly)".
+  * Example 2 (with a postposition): "Mie xae-doia-paoi xien dain dienio-four.", "I (have to) do it for the child(ren)."

 ### Verbs
 All predicates in Shiofaioth have an obligatory preposition indicating mood and in the case of indicative mood also evidentiality, and an obligatory postposition indicating the voluntariness of the action.
-Tense- and aspect-like information may be indicated with non-obligatory particles.
+Tense- and aspect-like information may be indicated with non-obligatory particles, additional verbes etc.

 #### Voluntariness
 Actions are divided to five levels of voluntariness.
 The postpositions corresponding to each are listed in the following table: